trsteel88/platformsh-docs/docs/src/domains/checklist.md

 {{< note >}}

-You will not be able to use a `A` record.
+You can't use a `A` record.
-Verify your DNS provider supports CNAMES.
+Verify your DNS provider supports CNAMES and Apex domains.
-(If it does not you will want to run away from it anyway).
-Also you will be much happier if it supports Apex domains (more in the next chapter).

 {{< /note >}}